d12frosted/elpa-mirror/gnu/corfu-readme.txt

 ..
 2. Completing in the minibuffer
 ..
 3. Completing in the Eshell or Shell
 ..
 4. Orderless completion
 ..
-5. TAB-and-Go completion
+5. TAB-only completion
 ..
+6. TAB-and-Go completion
-6. Transfer completion to the minibuffer
+..
+7. Transfer completion to the minibuffer
 3. Key bindings
 4. Extensions
 5. Complementary packages